sdil/voting-serverless-cdk/README.md

 - **[AWS CloudFront]** When deploying SSR websites on CloudFront, you cannot point the origin to S3 Bucket.
 Instead, you have to point the origin to S3 DNS name (eg. `<bucket>.s3-website.us-east-2.amazonaws.com`) as Custom Origin, not S3 Origin.
 - **[AWS API Gateway]** It's almost impossible to write a API Doc for AWS API Gateway HTTP API, so use REST API if you planning to have one.
-- **[AWS API Gateway]** Generally, it's better to use API Gateway REST API instead of HTTP API but remember to use all the extra you get out of it like request mapper (to SQS, DynamoDB, etc.) with Apache VTL, request/response validation, caching, API doc, API keys, request transformation, edge-optimized, AWS WAF protection, etc.
+- **[AWS API Gateway]** Generally, it's better to use API Gateway REST API instead of HTTP API but remember to use all the extra you get out of it like request mapper (to SQS, DynamoDB, etc.) with Apache VTL, request/response validation, caching, API doc, API keys, request transformation, edge-optimized, throttling, AWS WAF protection, etc.
 - **[AWS API Gateway HTTP API]** Refer [here](https://auth0.com/blog/securing-aws-http-apis-with-jwt-authorizers/#Add-a-JWT-Authorizer-to-Your-API) on how to secure HTTP API with JWT authorizer.
 - **[AWS Lambda]** In order to setup Python deps packages, you have to use Lambda Layer where it will be mounted in `/opt/` in actual Lambda function.
 For Python 3.8, you have to put the files in `./python/lib/python3.8/site-packages/` so that the Lambda function can use the packages correctly.
 - **[NuxtJS]** You cannot write a `<nuxt-link>` in `<b-navbar>` tag.
 It will cause a hydration issue.
 Use this instead: `<b-navbar-item tag="router-link" :to="{ path: '/' }">`.